Tastarte/Tastarte.github.io/index.md

 if you want bibtex of any publication, they are all here: [tkastarte.bib](res/tkastarte.bib "download bibtex of my publications").

-i decided most people probably don't care that much about every talk, proceedings edited, editorials, and the like. you can find a lot of them in the above-linked bib if you really want.
+i decided most people probably don't care that much about every talk, proceedings edited, reviews, and the like. you can find most of them in the above-linked bib if you really want. i haven't included the journal editorials.

 i might host pdfs here later. for now, if you see this page and really want a pdf, [email me](#dr-troy-kaighin-astarte "email address was at the top, remember?").